 Tim Klob attended law school at Georgia State University.
 He obtained a degree in civil engineering from the University of Texas at Arlington.
 Before becoming a lawyer, he worked as a transportation engineer preparing traffic studies for GDOT highway projects.
 He is admitted to practice law in all Georgia courts and is also licensed in Georgia as a Professional Engineer.

-Mr. Klob is a retired Army Reserve Lieutenant Colonel with over 20 years of prior service as a military lawyer in the Judge Advocate General’s (JAG) Corps.
-His assignments in the Army included representing wounded warriors in medical disability hearings at Fort Hood, Texas and providing legal assistance to Soldiers and their families at Fort Benning, Georgia.
-Tim is accredited to represent veterans in claims for VA disability benefits and is admitted to practice before the U.S. Court of Appeals for Veterans Claims.
+Mr. Klob is a retired Army Reserve Lieutenant Colonel with over 25 years of military service.
+While in the Army Reserve, Tim served as a military lawyer in the JAG Corps.
+His assignments included representing wounded warriors in medical disability hearings and providing legal assistance to Soldiers and their families.
+As a result of his service on behalf of wounded warriors at Fort Hood, he was awarded the Meritorious Service Medal by the Army Medical Department.

-In his free time, Tim enjoys playing the guitar and spending time with his family and rescue dogs.
+In his free time, Tim enjoys spending time with his family and rescue dogs.